Learn Material Health Guides Paint Guide

 These all-natural paints have been used for thousands of years.
 Three popular options include:

-Why are natural paints better than acrylic?
+Why are natural paints better than acrylic paint?

-Four reasons natural paints are healthier than acrylic and other synthetic paints:
+Yes, there are four main reasons natural paints are healthier than acrylic and other synthetic paints:

 1. Mineral and clay paints can absorb VOCs, actually improving indoor air quality (similar to how baking soda can absorb fridge smells).